danielc92/flask-restplus-office/README.md

 # Flask Restplus Office App
 Building a restful api with flask/flask-restplus/python API based on office theme integrating concepts of employees, occupations and offices.

-Application to be hosted on a PAAS solution.
+Application is currently hosted on heroku.
+[Click here to view](https://office-api.herokuapp.com)

 # Before you get started
 - Install python version 3 +